 ADHD is one of the

-Those with ADHD tend to possess a combination of these symptoms:
+Those with ADHD tend to possess a

 - making mistakes in activities such as homework